nshimaza/thread-hierarchy/README.md

 It guarantees `uninterruptibleCancel` to the `action` is executed on asynchronous exception at parent thread where withAsync itself is living.
 However it also guarantees the `uninterruptibleCancel` is executed on normal exit from `inner` too.
 Thus, the `action` can only live within the lifecycle of the `withAsync` call.
-If you want to keep your `ation` alive, you have to keep `inner` continue running until your `action` finishes.
+If you want to keep your `action` alive, you have to keep `inner` continue running until your `action` finishes.

-So, what if let async action go and make recursive call form `innter` back to your loop?
+So, what if let async action go and make recursive call form `inner` back to your loop?
 It is a bad idea.
 Because `withAsync` is a `bracket`, recursive call from `inner` makes non-tail-recurse call.